Patent box

 A patent box is a special very low corporate tax regime used by several countries to incentivise research and development by taxing patent revenues differently from other commercial revenues.
 It is also known as intellectual property box regime, innovation box or IP box.
 Patent boxes have also been used as base erosion and profit shifting (BEPS) tools, to avoid corporate taxes.

 History

 In the early 1970s Ireland introduced the first scheme in its Corporation Tax.
 Section 34 of the 1973 Finance Act allowed total tax relief in respect of royalties and other income from licenses patented in Ireland.

 The concept was applied in 2001 by the French Tax Authorities as a reduced rate of tax on revenue from IP licensing or the transfer of qualified IP.
 Within Europe, Belgium, Hungary, Luxembourg, Netherlands, Spain and the United Kingdom have also introduced similar schemes.

+In the United States, Patent Box legislation has been introduced by Congress several times since 2007 but has not been enacted.
+In July 2015, Reps.
+Charles Boustany, R-La., and Richard Neal, D-Mass., introduced a discussion draft of the Innovation Promotion Act of 2015.
+Citing pressures introduced by the current economic climate, this act again aims to introduce a patent box to the Internal Revenue Code.

 Controversy

 The Irish Patent Box system is one of the key benefits for companies paying Irish corporation tax.
 The system was criticised by Lionel Jospin in the early 2000s and more recently by both the EU (Ecofin assessment 2014) and the OECD under its Base Erosion and Profit-Shifting (BEPS) project.
 The system has been key to attracting international IT companies to Ireland.
 The economic benefits of beneficial tax regimes for revenues from patents led to similar schemes being introduced in France in 2000 and amended there in 2005 and 2010.